bcoles/kasld/docs/usage.md

 3. **Available hardening** — actionable suggestions for settings that are not currently active but would block one or more successful components (e.g. "Set `kernel.dmesg_restrict` = 1" if dmesg-based leaks succeeded).
+   When the engine resolves a guaranteed base window, each suggestion is scored by re-resolving it: the section anchors on the current versus fully-hardened residual entropy, then reports, per suggestion, how much of that gap it is load-bearing for.
+The verdicts are *load-bearing — omitting forfeits N bits* (closing the others is not enough without this one), *recovers nothing* (the gate governs components but none leak the base), *speculative window only* (the leaks do not narrow the guaranteed base — the honest reading on a host whose guaranteed posture is already maxed), and *not required* (the base is recoverable, but the remaining suggestions already reach the same guaranteed posture).
+The numbers are deliberately non-additive: redundant leaks each read as load-bearing because closing any single one still leaves the base pinned.

 4. **Patched vulnerabilities** — components that target known CVEs.
 Shows how many are patched (returned no result or unavailable) versus unpatched